ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 as I believe a well written Lambda is small.

 It's just an object, everything is always available and controlled via destructuring.

+## Conclusion

+Unit testing is a first class citizen in Laconia, hence there is no need to use any additional testing library to mock the dependency creation step.
+There is also no need to have a workaround like exporting the _real handler_ function differently or using the `exports` object like what I have covered in my previous test.